ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/_index.md

 ---
-title: restrict keyword in C99
+title: Understand the `restrict` keyword in C99

 minutes_to_complete: 30

 who_is_this_for: C developers who are interested in software optimization

 learning_objectives:
-    - Learn the importance of using 'restrict' keyword in C correctly
+    - Learn the importance of using the `restrict` keyword in C correctly

 prerequisites:
-    - An Arm based system with Linux OS and recent compiler (clang or gcc)
+    - An Arm based system with Linux OS and recent compiler (Clang or GCC)

 author_primary: Konstantinos Margaritis, VectorCamp